Flag of Ukraine: Display at half-staff

 The flag is displayed at half-staff (or half-mast) as a sign of respect or mourning.
 When done nationwide, such a step is proclaimed by the president.
 Half-mast means flying a flag two-thirds of the way up a flagpole; the top of the flag must be at least a flag's height from the top of the flagpole.
-Black ribbons indicate mourning on banners that can't be lowered to half-mast.
+Black ribbons indicate mourning on banners that can not be lowered to half-mast.